Preconference Workshops – 18 Oct 2017

 Collaboratively analyze and extend or challenge the framework of tool, place and way of being;

 Share techniques for metaphor analysis and the theoretical implications of engaging with metaphors to conceptually map experience and sensemaking;

-Participants are invited to submit (to katrin.tiidenberg [at] gmail [dot] com by June 1, 2017) a one-page abstract of the idea they want to workshop with their peers.
+Participants are invited to submit (to katrin.tiidenberg [at] gmail [dot] com by June 20, 2017; if you didn’t manage to submit by the deadline, but are interested in participating, please reach out and ask if any seats are available) a one-page abstract of the idea they want to workshop with their peers.
 The abstract should indicate whether the submission would be empirical or theoretical, outline how the author engages with the metaphoric framework of tool, place and way of being, and indicate theoretical orientation, methodology, and key findings.
 Abstracts will be reviewed, and invitations will be extended to either present or attend as a non-presenting participant.
 Confirmed presentes will be asked to submit an extended draft paper by September 1.
 All participants will be asked to read (some) drafts in advance to make sure the discussions are substantive.

 Discussions will take place in facilitated groups (first half of the day), where participants will briefly present their work, and via a collective discussion in the last part of the session.

 Participants: This workshop is open for early career and established scholars.
 We limit the attendance to no more than 20 presenters and possibly an additional 10-20 non-presenting participants.